Hickory in Catawba County, North Carolina — The American South (South Atlantic)

 Rededicated by American Legion Post 48 and Veterans of Foreign Wars Post 1957 to all veterans man and women of this area

 Erected 1927 by Hickory American Legion Post No.48.

 Location.
 35° 43.927′ N, 81° 20.473′ W. Marker is in Hickory, North Carolina, in Catawba County.
 Marker is on Main Ave.
 NW..
 Touch for map.
 Marker is in this post office area: Hickory NC 28601, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 3 miles of this marker, measured as the crow flies.
 Tower of Miracles (within shouting distance of this marker); Henry Weidner Robinson (within shouting distance of this marker); Old Hickory Tavern (about 400 feet away, measured in a direct line); Frame Church (approx. 0.2 miles away); Claremont College (approx. 0.4 miles away); Piedmont Wagon Company (approx. ¾ mile away); Lenoir Rhyne (approx. 0.9 miles away); "Miracle of Hickory" (approx. 2.2 miles away).
 Touch for a list and map of all markers in Hickory.

 Categories. • War, World I •

 Credits.
 This page was last revised on June 16, 2016.
 This page originally submitted on May 2, 2009, by Stanley and Terrie Howard of Greer, South Carolina.
-This page has been viewed 1,321 times since then and 11 times this year.
+This page has been viewed 1,350 times since then.
 Photos: 1, 2, 3, 4. submitted on May 2, 2009, by Stanley and Terrie Howard of Greer, South Carolina. • Bill Pfingsten was the editor who published this page.